 Nutrition therapy for leukemia

-Many leukemia patients experience symptoms that can impact their nutrition intake and ability to tolerate treatment.
-Your dietitian will work closely with the other members of your care team, including your gastroenterologist and naturopathic clinician, throughout your treatment.
-Together, they will recommend supplements and other therapies to support optimal digestion and nutrition, and help you manage side effects.
+Many leukemia patients experience symptoms that may impact their nutrition intake and ability to tolerate treatment.
+Our dietitians are available to work with you and the other members of your care team, including your gastroenterologist and naturopathic clinician, throughout your treatment.
+Together, they may recommend supplements and other therapies to support optimal digestion and nutrition, and help you manage side effects.

-For example, since Vitamin D is important for leukemia patients, your dietitian may work with your doctor to have your Vitamin D levels checked and may recommend supplementation with Vitamin D if needed.
+For example, since vitamin D is important for leukemia patients, our dietitians may work with your doctor to have your vitamin D levels checked and may recommend supplements if needed.

-For leukemia patients who undergo a stem cell transplant, nutrition plays an essential role.
-After the transplant, your blood cell counts, including infection-fighting white blood cells, will be lower, making you more susceptible to infection.
+For leukemia patients who undergo a stem cell transplant, nutrition may play an essential role in your care plan.
+After the transplant, your blood cell counts, including infection-fighting white blood cells, will likely drop, increasing your risk of infection.
 A strict adherence to food safety is important at this time.
 For a period of time following the transplant, your nutrition therapy plan may include a neutropenic diet.
 Diet recommendations may include avoiding raw/undercooked foods (e.g., meats, seafood, eggs, vegetables or unpeeled fruits) or unpasteurized dairy products.

 Managing side effects of leukemia treatment

-Leukemia treatments can cause side effects, such as weight loss, fatigue, nausea, diarrhea, constipation, low blood counts and increased risk of infection.
-By providing proper nutrition for cancer patients, we can minimize these side effects and avoid delays or interruptions in your treatment.
+Leukemia treatments may cause side effects, such as weight loss, fatigue, nausea, diarrhea, constipation, low blood counts and increased risk of infection.
+By providing proper nutrition for cancer patients, our nutrition therapy team strives to reduce the impact these side effects may have on your and help you avoid delays or interruptions in your treatment.

-Your dietitian may use the following leukemia nutrition interventions to combat side effects throughout your treatment:
+Our dietitians use a number of leukemia nutrition interventions to combat side effects like:

-- Weight loss: Your dietitian will monitor you closely to ensure you are maintaining a healthy weight, since weight loss can delay or interrupt your leukemia treatment.
+- Weight loss: Our dietitians may want to monitor you closely to determine whether you are maintaining a healthy weight, since weight loss may delay or interrupt your leukemia treatment.

-- Fatigue: Your dietitian may recommend small, frequent meals and nutrient-dense foods to give you more energy.
+- Fatigue: Our dietitians may recommend small, frequent meals and nutrient-dense foods to boost your energy levels.

-- Nausea: Your dietitian may recommend a low-fat, bland diet of cold foods, ginger products, peppermint or sea bands to combat nausea.
-An hour before treatment, he/she may suggest you eat a high-protein, bland meal.
+- Nausea: Our dietitians may recommend a low-fat, bland diet of cold foods, ginger products, peppermint or sea bands to help combat nausea.
+An hour before treatment, they may suggest you eat a high-protein, bland meal.

-- Anemia: Your dietitian may recommend iron and folic acid supplements to boost your red blood cell count.
+- Anemia: Our dietitians may recommend iron and folic acid supplements to help boost your red blood cell count.

-- Constipation: Your dietitian may recommend you increase your fiber intake and stay hydrated to relieve constipation.
+- Constipation: Our dietitians may recommend you increase your fiber intake and stay hydrated to help prevent or address constipation.